Last Updated on April 26, 2022 by Travels with Kids

 While we focus on the best travel backpacks for kids in this section, some of the bags detailed here may be equally suitable for adults.

 What To Look For In A Kids’ Travel Backpack

-The first step in purchasing a travel backpack for kids is deciding exactly what to look for.
+The first step in purchasing the best travel backpack for kids is deciding exactly what to look for.
 A good starting point here is to think about your own experience.
 What has made the backpacks you have used more practical?
 Which ones have been easier to pack, or more comfortable to carry?
 Which features are most important to you?
 Here are some suggestions.

 Firstly, will the backpack be the right size for your child?
 The clue is in the name – a backpack should fit snugly against their spine, thus distributing the weight across the body evenly.
 To get a better idea of what will fit, you may like to measure the length of their torso and compare this with product specifications.

 Why are you looking for a travel backpack?
 Kids’ bags can be used as a carry-on when flying, a weekend bag to hold everything they need for a few days away, or even as a school bag.
 If you would like them to use the bag for school too, then they will need a sturdy, high-quality bag that’s is robust enough for daily use.
 They may also use it for a certain activity, such as a weekly dance, sports, or swimming class.

 The capacity of the chosen children’s backpack will determine how much they can carry in it.
 How large a capacity they can realistically cope with carrying will depend upon their age and size.
 A toddler will be able to carry less than a child who is over five but under ten.
 For the latter age group, a capacity of around 12 to 20 liters is about right.
 A child of around ten or older should be able to manage over 20 liters, while teens or adults should manage a bigger bag with a larger luggage capacity.